 Like the medieval anchoresses of Europe, Sr. Nazarena would attend Mass each morning and receive the Eucharist through a grille.
 She organized the remainder of her day along simple terms until she retired around nine-thirty at night.
 She slept between three to four hours.

 Sr. Nazarena was a highly gifted woman.
 She was an excellent student, musician, and seemed to be a born achiever.
 By all accounts, she was a very determined person and destined for great things.
 Moreover, men were attracted to her, and she was briefly engaged to be married.

-Or was it?
-As the mystic St John of the Cross said, “One act of pure love is of more value to souls than all exterior activities.”
-In other words, intercessory prayer can affect more positive change in the world, than external activity.
+In other words, intercessory prayer can affect greater change in the world than external activity, despite its apparent idleness.
 God called Julia Crotta to be as another Moses: to pray and fast in the desert for the benefit of humanity.

 She faithfully answered this call and was undaunted by the many obstacles in realizing it.
 In accord with her musical background, she wanted her life to be as a hidden “song of love,” expressed through a daily oblation for love of God and on behalf of souls.
 How many souls did she assist toward the Promised Land?
 God alone knows, but ultimately, it is in the light of eternity that sense may be made of her enigma.

 Sometimes, the most beautiful flowers blossom in the desert.